learn-co-curriculum/dsc-regression-model-evaluation/README.md

 <img src="images/rs6.jpg" width=400>

-> **R-squared can take value between 0 and 1 where values closer to 0 represent a poor fit and values closer to 1 represent an (almost) perfect fit**
+> **R-Squared can take value between 0 and 1 where values closer to 0 represent a poor fit and values closer to 1 represent an (almost) perfect fit**

 ### Phrasing R-Squared values